MrPlusGH/NPlusMiner/README.md

       normal - uses current estimate API too request profit -High switching rate

+   Algo selection

+      Users might use the Algo list in config to Include or Exclude algos.
+      The list simply works with a +/- system.

+      +algo for algo selection
+      -algo for algo removal

+      If "+" Used, all selected algo have to be listed If "Minus" Used, all algo selected but exluded ones.

+      Do not combine + and - for the same algo

+      Examples:
+      Mine anything but x16r:			Algo list = -x16r
+      Mine anything but x16r and bcd:		Algo list = -x16r,-bcd Mine only x16r:				Algo list = +x16r
+      Mine only x16r and BCD:			Algo list = +x16r,+bcd
+      Mine any available algo at pool:		Algo list = <blank>

    Earnings Tracking

       Graphical displays BTC/H and BTC/D as well a estimation of when the pool payment threshold will be reached.